 A 2017 McKinsey report stated that the US would face a shortage of about 1.9 million data scientists and analysts in next two years.

 This is equally true for India too.
 Thus the need for proficient, and competent Business Analytics professionals is stronger than ever.

 Businesses need to know what they want to extract out of the data, and then how they’re going to use it to inform their decisions.

 High demand means higher pay packages and a variety of options.

 A career in Business Analytics

-The appeal of Analytics career, however, is not just limited to high salary.
-The dynamic nature of the job where one gets to help businesses seek answer of challenging questions and problems has its own kick for many job seekers.
+The appeal of an Analytics career, however, is not just limited to a high salary.
+The dynamic nature of the job where one gets to help businesses seek answers of challenging questions and problems has its own kick for many job seekers.

 Every project is new in itself, bringing a new set of challenges and many learning opportunities to grow as a professional.

-No wonder, the Harvard Business Review labelled Analytics as the “Sexiest job of the 21st Century”.
+No wonder, the Harvard Business Review labeled Analytics as the “Sexiest job of the 21st Century”.

 Thus there cannot be a better time to start one’s career in this domain but now.